 The jobholder shall work in a multicultural environment where social dialogue is considered very important.
 EIGE applies a participatory approach to its work and encourages an open dialogue between management and staff.
 Colleagues work closely together as much of the work is organised around cross-unit project teams.
 EIGE’s staff engagement is among the highest in EU agencies.

 Independence & declarations of interest

-The jobholder will be required to enter into a commitment to act independently in the public interest and to make complete declarations of any direct or indirect interests that may be considered prejudicial to his/her independence.
+The job holder will be required to enter into a commitment to act independently in the public interest and to make complete declarations of any direct or indirect interests that might be considered prejudicial to his/her independence.
 Candidates must confirm their willingness to do so in their application.

 The Institute applies a policy of equal opportunities and accepts applications without distinction on any grounds.

 If a candidate considers that s/he has been adversely affected by a particular decision, s/he can lodge a complaint under Article 90(2) of the Staff Regulations of Officials of the European Communities and Conditions of Employment of Other Servants of the European Communities, by writing to The Director, European Institute for Gender Equality, Gedimino Prospektas 16, Vilnius, Lithuania LT01103.

 The complaint must be lodged within three months.
 The time limit for initiating this type of procedure (see Staff Regulations as modified by Council Regulation No 723/2004 of 22nd March 2004 published in the Official Journal of the European Union L 124 of 27th April 2004) starts to run from the time the candidate is notified of the act adversely affecting her/him.